rkuma183/wilsonmar.github.io/_posts/2016-08-03-jenkins2-pipeline.md

 * Jobs share global library to share scripts, functions, variables
 * Extendable DSL with loops, logic

-* Jobs can wait for user input before continuing
+* Jobs can wait for manual user input before continuing
 * <a href="#DurableTaskPlugin">
 Durable tasks</a> keep running while master restarts [41:33]
 * Jobs starting in one agent can switch to another